pglejzer/burger-exercise/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
 This project was created with Udemy Course [React - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).

 ## Available Scripts